MitchellThompkins/rclone-decrypt/README.md

   where `4567asd8fasdf67asdf` is the encrypted part, the filename must be renamed to exclude the `path_to_encypted_file_` portion.
 Otherwise rclone will complain about invalid encryption names.
+* Windows is _not_ currently supported, although it probably would not take very much work to get it there.
+I do not have ready access to a windows environment on which to test.

 ## Requirements
+### General
 * `rclone` must be installed and in `$PATH`

+### Python environment
 * `Python >= 3.7 <3.12`
 * `Python-tk` must be installed if using the GUI

+### Executable
+* OSX or Linux (window is not currently supported)

 ## CLI usage
 ```